Frontier CEO says now making money with low fares in pandemic as stock debuts

 Frontier on Wednesday priced its initial public offering of 30 million shares at $19 per share, the low end of its marketed range of $19-$21, likely underscoring the risks involved as the airline industry pulls out of its worst crisis.

 Airline investments have been notoriously volatile in the past.
+Frontier made a previous attempt to float in 2017.
 The head of planemaker Boeing Co said on Wednesday the pace of vaccinations hold the key to the industry’s recovery to prior levels.

+Shares of Frontier opened 2% below their IPO price, valuing the company at roughly $4 billion.

-Frontier, now valued at about $4 billion, is offering 15 million shares, and will receive net proceeds of about $266 million, the carrier said.
+Frontier has offered 15 million shares and will receive net proceeds of about $266 million, the carrier said.
+Existing shareholders are also selling 15 million shares in the offering.

-It will use the proceeds, half going onto its balance sheet and half to Indigo and other selling shareholders, to fund growth and manage debt, including repaying some of the $150 million in government loans from a COVID-19 relief package.
+The company will use the proceeds of the IPO to fund growth and manage debt, including repaying some of the $150 million in government loans from a COVID-19 relief package.

 That will help restore its balance sheet to near pre-pandemic levels and allow it to continue growing by 10% to 15% a year, Chief Financial Officer Jimmy Dempsey said.